hyunsangson/Marketing-Analytics-Teaching-Tutorial/README.md

 # Marketing-Analytics-Tutorial
-## This is a example code for the topic modeling
+This is an example code for the Topic Modeling